 In the case of public company shareholders, the right to transfer is unrestricted.
-Private companies must restrict the transferability of their shares and, subject to the articles of association, the directors of a private company may in their absolute discretion decline to register any transfer of any share.
+Private companies must restrict the transferability of their shares and the directors of a private company may in their absolute discretion decline to register any transfer of any share.